codepath/android_guides/Creating-and-Executing-Async-Tasks.md

 ### Custom Thread Management

 Using the `AsyncTask` is the easiest and most convenient way to manage background tasks from within an Activity.
-In cases where tasks need to be processed in parallel with more control, or the tasks **need to continue executing even when the activity leaves the screen**, you'll need to create a [[background service|Starting-Background-Services]] or even [[manage threaded operations|Managing-Threads-and-Custom-Services]] more manually.
-If you can work with the `AsyncTask`
+However, in cases where tasks need to be processed in parallel with more control, or the tasks **need to continue executing even when the activity leaves the screen**, you'll need to create a [[background service|Starting-Background-Services]] or [[manage threaded operations|Managing-Threads-and-Custom-Services]] more manually.

 ## References